tdulcet/AutoPrimeNet/README.md

   -d, --debug           Output detailed information.
 Provide multiple times
                         for even more verbose output.
   -w WORKDIR, --workdir=WORKDIR
-                        Working directory with the local file from this program, Default: . (current directory) -D DIRS, --dir=DIRS   Directories relative to --workdir with the work and results files from the GIMPS program.
+                        Working directory with the configuration file from this program, Default: . (current directory) -D DIRS, --dir=DIRS   Directories relative to --workdir with the work and results files from the GIMPS program.
 Provide once for each worker.
 It automatically sets the --cpu-num